kangfu0918/Finance/README.md

 # Finance

- Crypto Currency Prediction using LSTM and Trading with Statistical Arbitrage
+ Crypto Currency Prediction using LSTM and Trading using Statistical Arbitrage